Syncano/website/_posts/2014-08-14-get-instant-notifications-syncano-ios.markdown

 share_image: /public/data.png
 summary: "Within minutes, you can create dynamic iOS apps on Syncano that instantly reflect changes in data by 'subscribing' to changes on Syncano’s Sync Server.
 Here’s a demo app and a quick guide so you can get started."
 ---
-[vc_row][vc_column][vc_column_text]Within minutes, you can create dynamic iOS apps on Syncano that instantly reflect changes in data by “subscribing” to changes on Syncano’s Sync Server.
+Within minutes, you can create dynamic iOS apps on Syncano that instantly reflect changes in data by “subscribing” to changes on Syncano’s Sync Server.
 Here’s a demo app and a quick guide so you can get started.<!--more-->

 <h2>Introduction to Syncano</h2>
 Syncano offers many <a href="http://www.syncano.com/features/">features</a> such as data modeling, an Admin GUI, a real-time sync API, data storage, and more.
 In this example, we'll focus on the latter two features - storing and syncing data.